 Pike Creek Clean Up 8:45 - 10:00 am.
 Meet at the Pike Creek Horticulture Center for a brief 15-minute discussion about clean up goals and head out back of the building to Pike Creek to remove trash from the creek bed.Following the clean up, volunteers will come together at the Pike Creek Center to reflect on what they've learned and how they can personally make a positive impact on the environment.
 Volunteers will receive a certificate acknowledging their involvement.

 Horse and Carriage Rides: 10:00 am - 2:00 pm.
 Free Horse and Carriage rides offered on a first-come, first-served basis by Black Tie Carriage Service.
-Pick up at Pike Creek Horticulture Center
+Pick up at Pike Creek Horticulture Center.
+You will receive a ride guarantee so you are able to visit other Celebrate Earth Day attractions while waiting for your turn.

-Green Vehicle Clinics—Located outside (weather permitting) between the Technical and Pike Creek buildings.
+Green Vehicle—Located outside (weather permitting) between the Technical and Pike Creek buildings.

-- 11:30 Car Care Clinic.
+- Ask the expert.
 Receive tips and advise on how you can keep your vehicle operating better and pollute less.
 You can be more green with some simple maintenance and periodic checks.
 Learn how to check your air filter, tire pressure,fluid levels, and the importance of taking your vehicle in for regular maintenance.
 I will also talk about how doing all of these things will make your car run better and pollute less.

-- 1:00 Alternative fuel vehicles.
+- Alternative vehicle info.
 Learn about the differences and advantages to Hybrids, Electric vehicles, and Compressed Natural Gas (CNG).

 - Several alternative energy vehicles will be on display along with a Snap-on tool box

-Electronics Recycling Technical Building Room T-109 and near the Southwest entrance to the Technical Building-watch for signs Gateway information technology students will be collecting electronics such as computers, printers, VCR and DVD players, batteries (including car), and microwave ovens, for recycling. (note: recycling of Tube televisions will cost $15 each)
+Electronics Recycling --Drive up to SOUTH entrance to Technical Building-watch for signs Gateway information technology students will be collecting electronics such as computers, printers, VCR and DVD players, batteries (including car), and microwave ovens, for recycling. (note: recycling of Tube televisions will cost $20 each)

 Note: UW-Parkside shuttle bus will drive visitors from the Technical Building, Horticulture Building to the Center for Sustainable Living—all located on the Kenosha Campus.